aws-samples/config-resource-compliance-dashboard/README.md

 ### Installation on dedicated Dashboard account

 The installation process consists of three steps:
-1. On the Dashboard account: data pipeline resources for the dashboard, via CloudFormation stack.
+1. On the Dashboard account, deploy data pipeline resources for the dashboard using a CloudFormation stack.
-1. On the Log Archive account: configure the S3 replication rule that will copy AWS Config files from the  Log Archive bucket to the Dashboard bucket, via CloudFormation stack.
+1. On the Log Archive account, configure the S3 replication rule that copies AWS Config files from the Log Archive bucket to the Dashboard bucket using a CloudFormation stack.
-1. On the Dashboard account: Quicksight resources for the dashboard and the necessary Athena views, using the [CID-CMD](https://github.com/aws-samples/aws-cudos-framework-deployment) command line tool.
+1. On the Dashboard account, deploy Quicksight resources for the dashboard and the necessary Athena views using the [CID-CMD](https://github.com/aws-samples/aws-cudos-framework-deployment) command line tool.

 ![CRCD](images/deployment-steps-dashboard-account.png "CRCD Dashboard: deployment steps on Dashboard account")

 #### Deployment Steps

-**At every step, make sure you are in the region where both your Log Archive bucket and Amazon QuickSight are deployed.**
+**Ensure you are in the region where both your Log Archive bucket and Amazon QuickSight are deployed.**

 ##### Step 1
 Log into the AWS Management Console for your **Dashboard account**.

-1. Open the CloudFormation console and upload the template file `cloudformation/cid-crcd-resources.yaml`.
-Specify these parameters:
+1. Open the CloudFormation console and upload the `cloudformation/cid-crcd-resources.yaml` template file.
+Specify the following parameters:
-   - `Stack name` This is up to you, but we recommend to call it `cid-crcd-resources`.
+   - `Stack name` This is up to you, but we recommend using `cid-crcd-resources`.
-   - `User name of QuickSight user` User name of QuickSight user (as displayed in QuickSight admin panel), see [here](https://quicksight.aws.amazon.com/sn/admin#users).
+   - `User name of QuickSight user` Enter the user name as displayed in the QuickSight admin panel, refer to the [documentation](https://quicksight.aws.amazon.com/sn/admin#users).
-   - `Log Archive account ID` The number of the Log Archive account.
+   - `Log Archive account ID` Enter the AWS account ID of the Log Archive account.
 Notice this in NOT where you are currently logged in.
-   - `Log Archive bucket` Name of the Amazon S3 bucket that collects AWS Config data.
+   - `Log Archive bucket` Enter the name of the Amazon S3 bucket that collects AWS Config data.
-   - `Dashboard account ID` Insert the number of the AWS account where you are currently logged in.
-It is important that this is different than the value in `Log Archive account ID` for the CloudFormation template to deploy the resources for this deployment.
+   - `Dashboard account ID` Enter the AWS account ID where you are currently logged in.
-   - `Dashboard bucket` Insert the name of the Amazon S3 bucket that will collect AWS Config data on the Dashboard account.
-This bucket will be created by the CloudFormation template, so you can choose any name for you bucket.
-It is important that this is different than the value in `Log Archive bucket` for the CloudFormation template to deploy the resources for this deployment.
+   - `Dashboard bucket` Enter the name of the Amazon S3 bucket that will collect AWS Config data on the Dashboard account.
+The CloudFormation template will create this bucket.
-   - `Configure S3 event notification` Leave it at the default value.
+   - `Configure S3 event notification` Leave at the default value.
 This parameter is ignored in this deployment mode.
-   - `Configure cross-account replication` Leave it at the default value.
+   - `Configure cross-account replication` Leave at the default value.
 This parameter is ignored in this deployment mode.
-   - **Leave every other parameter to its default value**.
+   - Leave all other parameters at their default value.
-1. Run the template.
+1. Run the CloudFormation template.
 1. Note down the output values of the CloudFormation template.

 ##### Step 2
 Log into the AWS Management Console for your **Log Archive account**.

-1. Open the CloudFormation console and upload the template file `cloudformation/cid-crcd-resources.yaml`.
-Specify these parameters:
+1. Open the CloudFormation console and upload the `cloudformation/cid-crcd-resources.yaml` template file.
+Specify the following parameters:
-   - `Stack name` This is up to you, but we recommend to call it `cid-crcd-resources`.
+   - `Stack name` This is up to you, but we recommend using `cid-crcd-resources`.
-   - `User name of QuickSight user` Leave it at the default value.
+   - `User name of QuickSight user` Leave at the default value.
 This parameter is ignored in this deployment mode.
-   - `Log Archive account ID` The number of the AWS account where you are currently logged in.
+   - `Log Archive account ID` Enter the AWS account ID where you are currently logged in.
-   - `Log Archive bucket` Name of the Amazon S3 bucket that collects AWS Config data.
+   - `Log Archive bucket` Enter the name of the Amazon S3 bucket that collects AWS Config data.
    - `Dashboard account ID` Insert the number of the Dashboard account used at Step 1.
-Notice this in NOT where you are currently logged in.
-It is important that this is different than the value in `Log Archive account ID` for the CloudFormation template to deploy the resources for this deployment.
    - `Dashboard bucket` Insert the bucket name that you specified in this field at Step 1.
-It is important that this is different than the value in `Log Archive bucket` for the CloudFormation template to deploy the resources for this deployment.
-   - `Configure S3 event notification` Leave it at the default value.
+   - `Configure S3 event notification` Leave at the default value.
 This parameter is ignored in this deployment mode.
-   - `Configure cross-account replication` Select `yes` to let the template configure S3 replication from the Log Archive bucket to the Dashboard bucket.
-There may be cases in which AWS customers already have configured S3 replication on the Log Archive bucket; in this case select `no` and then you'll have to manually configure this part (more details below).
+   - `Configure cross-account replication` Select `yes` to configure S3 replication from the Log Archive bucket to the Dashboard bucket.
+If you already have configured S3 replication on the Log Archive bucket, select `no`.
+You'll have to manually configure S3 replication (more details below).
      - Please notice that if you select `yes`, any existing S3 replication configuration will be overwritten!
-   - **Leave every other parameter to its default value**.
+   - Leave all other parameters at their default value.
-1. Run the template.
+1. Run the CloudFormation template.
 1. Note down the output values of the CloudFormation template.

 ##### Step 3
 Log back into the AWS Management Console for your **Log Archive account**.

 1. Deploy QuickSight Dashboard using the [CID-CMD](https://github.com/aws-samples/aws-cudos-framework-deployment) tool:
    - Navigate to the AWS Management Console and open AWS CloudShell.
-Be sure to be in the correct region.
+Ensure to be in the correct region.
    - The tool requires Python 3.
-   - Make sure you have the latest pip package installed:
+   - Install the latest pip package:
     ```
     python3 -m ensurepip --upgrade
     ```
-   - Install the CID-CMD tool running the following command:
+   - Install the CID-CMD tool:
     ```
     pip3 install --upgrade cid-cmd
     ```
    - On the top right corner, click on `Actions`, and then `Upload file`.
    - Select the `cid-crcd.yaml` file under the `dashboard_template` directory and click on `Upload`.
-   - Deploy the dashboard running the command (replace first the following parameters):
+   - Deploy the dashboard running the following command (replace the parameters accordingly):
      - `--quicksight-datasource-role` The value of the output `QuickSightDataSourceRole` from the CloudFormation template.
      - `--tag1` The name of the first tag you use to categorize workloads.
      - `--tag2` The name of the second tag you use to categorize workloads.